architectsiddy/Angular2_TDD_Calculator/README.md

 ###Acceptance Test1:
 Feature: Calculator
 Scenario: User can load the calculator.
-Given: I am in the Home page,
+Given: I am in the Home-page,
 When: I click calculator Link,
 Then: Should display title as "Calculator"